 The area below the grey curve reflects all active funds available on the market.
 In the middle around the market average are the funds with an average performance (before costs).
 Towards the right (+) and left (-) there are fewer and fewer.
 This means that many funds are gathering around the average market return.
 Only a few funds achieve a significantly higher performance than the market average, just as few perform worse than the market average.

-Deducting the cost of performance of active funds shifts the curve (orange) to the left.
+Deducting the cost of performance of active funds shifts the curve (red) to the left.
 It still looks the same.
-However, we can see that significantly fewer funds are now in positive territory (+ outperformance) below the orange curve.
+However, we can see that significantly fewer funds are now in positive territory (+ outperformance) below the red curve.
 The higher the costs are, the less likely it is that the actively managed fund will outperform the average market return (before costs).

 DThe above is supported by various studies.
 And the studies don’t seem to be missing the point.
 The trend away from active to passive funds is clear.